-If you are currently a SurveyVitals client, contact your account manager or fill out the form below for a SurveyVitals’ team member to get in touch with you about adding GSOS to your services.
+If you are currently a SurveyVitals client, contact your account manager about adding GSOS to your services.
 Interested to learn more?
-Provide your details below and we will contact you to schedule a short demo.
-You can also email us at email@example.com or drop us a line using the chat icon below.Schedule a demo today.
+You can email us at email@example.com or drop us a line using the chat icon below.Schedule a demo today.

 This one might seems obvious, but it is oftentimes overlooked.
 Building time into your routine to quickly inform patients they will be receiving a short survey about the quality of their care and asking them to complete it can go a long way in increasing response rates.
 For even more success, take a two-pronged approach, having both reception and providers give patients a friendly heads-up that they will be receiving patient surveys.